manjunath5496/Beginner-C-Exercises/README.md

 ### **Question:**

-> ***Write a program that print all numbers between 1 to 50 which divided by a specified number and the remainder will be 2.***
+> ***Write a program that will print all numbers between 1 to 50 which divided by a specified number and the remainder will be 2.***

 ---------------------------------------